Private, In-Home Tutoring in Skokie, Illinois

-SchoolTutoring Academy’s tutoring programs for Skokie students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Skokie, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The community of Skokie, Illinois is home to three school districts.
 They include Skokie School District #68, School District #69, and Niles Township High School District #219.
 All three districts have the ultimate goal of creating lifelong learners who are prepared for the 21st Century with skills that will help them be contributors to society.
 All three districts engage the staff, administrators, parents, and community to help students achieve excellence in the classroom.
 The community partnerships serve many roles from volunteers working with children to offering work learning experiences to students preparing for post-secondary life.

 Educating Our Parents: Understanding the Skokie District Curriculum

 The schools use a curriculum that focuses on the development of core abilities such as literacy and numeracy in a way that builds students towards advanced understanding in the subjects.
 Skokie District #68 uses the Math in Focus program in the kindergarten through fifth grade classrooms.
 This program is aligned to the Common Core Curriculum Standards.
 This program is taught so that students learn more than just how to do math, but why math is useful in their world and in the world of the 21st Century.

 District #219 provides an engineering curriculum called Project Lead the Way for students in grades 9 through 12.
 These students learn about basic engineering as well as civil engineering, computer integrated technology, and engineering design.
 Students who are accepted into the PLTW program earn better grades than their peers who are not involved in the engineering program.
 The program is nationally-recognized for its high rigor and problem solving content.